 - Garnish with extra virgin olive oil, fresh basil leaves, red pepper flakes

 - Carefully place the burrata on a plate or bowl and leave on the side for now to allow it to come to room temperature while you are cooking

-- In a large saucepan or pot, add the olive oil and peeled garlic cloves and saute for a few minutes on medium heat until golden
+- Now to make the homemade tomato sauce, in a large saucepan or pot add the olive oil and peeled garlic cloves and saute for a few minutes on medium heat until golden

 - Add the canned tomatoes and slightly break them up with a wooden spoon.
 Add a cup of water to the can to capture any leftover sauce